 • Finished poster size will be 22” x 28” (original does not need to be the same size).

-• Image must include at least one of “flora imagery typical of Venice.”
-(Copy that will be incorporated into the poster/merchandise will include “29th Annual Downtown Venice Art Fest”).
+• Image must follow a theme of “Celebrating Venice’s Historic Architecture as Venice Turns 90.”
+(Copy that will be incorporated into the poster/merchandise will include “30th Annual Downtown Venice Art Fest”).

 *the design will be showcased on other merchandise, along with the t-shirts.

 **the design will be utilized in advertising done by Venice MainStreet, Inc. Any advertising done by Howard Alan Events may not include the design.

 The Downtown Venice Art Fest is one of the area’s largest and finest art shows.
 Thousands of visitors kick-off season with this Howard Alan event that takes place along Venice Avenue in beautiful, historic downtown Venice.